openmobilityfoundation/mobility-data-specification/policy/README.md

 - Idle-time and disabled-time limitations (e.g. "5 days idle while rentable, 12 hours idle while unrentable, per device")
 - Trip fees and subsidies (e.g. "A 25 cent fee applied when a trip ends downtown")

-The machine-readable format allows Providers to obtain policies and compute compliance where it can be determined entirely by data obtained internally.
+The machine-readable format allows Providers to obtain policies and compute compliance where it can be determined entirely by data obtained internally, and know what data is required from them and provided to them.

 **See the [Policy Examples](./examples/README.md) for ways these can be implemented.**